 Lets face it.
-This is just another BJJ blog by another brown belt.
+This is another BJJ blog by another black belt.
 My name is Paul Elliott, I teach a BJJ fundamentals and advanced classes at American Top Team Watertown in Watertown, NY, and I do reasonably well in competition.
 I’ve got a core of students that I’m trying to help to become great blue belts and beyond.
 Simple.

 My basic philosophy in jiu-jitsu is all about keeping things simple, and making things simple.
 The tagline for this blog, Do The Simplest Thing That Could Possibly Work, reveals me as a software engineer since this is a common phrase in what’s known as “extreme programming”.
 That sounds much more “X” than it really is, but it turns out that it’s also a good principle for Brazilian Jiu-Jitsu.